BranDAOn/lawyer_disclaimer/README.md

-# lawyer_disclaimer_template
-autonomous law disclosure and disclaimer template (lawyer version)

 ***DISCLAIMERS FOLLOW: Please review and be advised of the following:***

-I am a lawyer admitted to practice in [List Jxd].
+I am a lawyer admitted to practice in New York.

 **DISCLAIMER OF ATTORNEY – CLIENT RELATIONSHIP**